MicrosoftDocs/azure-docs/articles/data-factory/connector-azure-sql-database.md

 ## Linked service properties

-The **Recommended** version supports TLS 1.3.
-Refer to this [section](#upgrade-the-azure-sql-database-version) to upgrade your linked service if you use **Legacy** version.
+The Azure SQL Database connector **Recommended** version supports TLS 1.3.
+Refer to this [section](#upgrade-the-azure-sql-database-version) to upgrade your Azure SQL Database connector version from **Legacy** one.
 For the property details, see the corresponding sections.

 - [Recommended version](#recommended-version)
 - [Legacy version](#legacy-version)